zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/introduction-to-discounts.md

 ## Discount Rules

-You can define rules that specify conditions to be met to qualify for a discount.
+You can define rules that specify requirements to qualify for a discount.
 There are three types of rules:

 | Rule | Description |
 | --- | --- |